RE POSTED 9/15/2013

-Leadership is a dynamic process over an extended period of time in which a leader influences the thoughts and activities of followers, toward accomplishment of aims, usually mutually beneficial for leaders, followers, and the organization of which they are a part.
+Leadership is a dynamic process over an extended period of time in which a leader influences the thoughts and activities of followers, toward the accomplishment of aims, usually mutually beneficial for leaders, followers, and the organization of which they are apart.

 According to Archbishop Frank Simon, a leader is a person with a God-given responsibility to influence a specific group of God’s people toward his purposes for the group.
 Bishop Antonio defines leadership as the process of motivating, mobilizing, resourcing, and directing people to passionately and strategically pursue a vision from God that the group jointly embraces.

 According to Bishop Ollivierre, spiritual leadership is moving people on to God’s agenda.
 For Pastor Daniel, leadership is one of the most observed and least understood phenomena on earth.
 Leadership is not merely influencing, getting things done effectively, or controlling the decision-making process, it’s been described as something beautiful; hard to define, but you will know it when you see it.

 A leader must possess integrity.
 Integrity is that quality of character that elicits trust from others.
 It is being whole, complete, and uncompromising adherence to truth.
 Integrity asks the question, “Am I able to do that which you trust me to do?”
 It is developed when I have permission, to be honest about who I am and who I am not.
 Integrity needs a safe place to develop.
 True integrity is realized by understanding the reality of who God says you are.

 Leaders are men/women of character.
 Character empowers our capacities while keeping them in check.
 Character is what you are, whereas reputation is what others think you are.
 Though the character is made by many acts; it may be lost by a single act.
 Therefore, you have to be careful about what you do, where and how.